SIMION® Industry standard charged particle optics simulation software.

 SIMION® 8.1

-SIMION® 8.1.0 makes a number of enhancements over SIMION® 8.0.
+SIMION® 8.1 makes a number of enhancements over SIMION® 8.0.
 Major areas of emphasis include speed, accuracy, array refining enhancements, and programming APIs.

-Schedule: The 8.1.0 production release was in Aug 2011, with further planned 8.1.x releases after that.
+Schedule: The first 8.1.0 production release was in Aug 2011, and further 8.1.x.y releases are being posted as free updates.

 • Use large arrays on 64-bit systems.

-A 64-bit executable of SIMION 8.1.0 is now provided, which allows taking advantage of larger array sizes (up to 190 GB, ~20 billion point arrays in 8.1.0.30).
+A 64-bit executable of SIMION is now provided, which allows taking advantage of larger array sizes (up to 190 GB, ~20 billion point arrays in 8.1.0.30).
 When the 64-bit SIMION executable is run on a 64-bit Windows, SIMION can utilize all available system RAM.
 SIMION can use arrays with the number of points being approximately 1/10 the number of bytes in free physical RAM.
 For example, a system with 16 GB of RAM, 14 GB of which is free, can use a 1.5 billion point array.
 A 32-bit executable of SIMION 8.1 is also included for compatibility but (like SIMION 8.0) is limited to array sizes of roughly 2 GB (~200 million points).

 The 64-bit version requires a 64-bit Windows, which in turn requires a 64-bit CPU.
 The 64-bit executable is currently only supported on 64-bit Windows (or 64-bit Windows running in a virtual machine on Linux or Mac OS X).
 Running 64-bit SIMION on Wine64 on Linux is experimentally supported but needs further testing.
-32-bit Windows, as well as 32- and 64-bit versions of Linux and Mac OS X using Wine/CrossOver (32-bit), currently require using the 32-bit version of SIMION 8.1.0, which is limited in memory sizes, but you’ll still be able to take advantage of enhancements like multicore support.)
+32-bit Windows, as well as 32- and 64-bit versions of Linux and Mac OS X using Wine/CrossOver (32-bit), currently require using the 32-bit version of SIMION 8.1, which is limited in memory sizes, but you’ll still be able to take advantage of enhancements like multicore support.)
 See 64-bit CPU support.

 Refine a few times faster (Multi-core CPU support).

-SIMION 8.1.0 can fully utilize multiple CPU cores to improve performance.
+SIMION can now fully utilize multiple CPU cores to improve performance.
 This requires a system having a multi-core CPU or multiple CPUs (each in turn possibly with multiple cores).
 Presently, Refining (e.g. Laplace/Poisson solving) and some other operations like the GEM processing, Modify OpenGL view, and some 3D view renderings are parallelized, but particle flying currently is not in the initial 8.1.0 release (unless you run multiple instances of SIMION as before).
 Benchmarking indicates that an eight CPU cores system (dual processor, four cores per processor) can speed up refines by a factor of ~3-7x, depending on whether the array size is under the CPU cache size.
 See Multicore CPU support.

 Use rectangular, non-square grid cells (anisotropically scaled grid cells).

-SIMION 8.1.0 supports grid cells that have different scales in the x, y, and z directions.
+SIMION 8.1 supports grid cells that have different scales in the x, y, and z directions.
 In some systems, non-rectangular grids can conserve memory and improve accuracy.
 See Anisotropically Scaled Grid Cells in SIMION.

 Proper Neumann boundaries

 SIMION 8.1 treats all open edges of PAs with proper Neumann boundary conditions, regardless whether mirror planes are defined on them.
 SIMION 8.0 only did this explicitly for edges with mirror planes; other edges were approximately very close to Neumann but differed very slightly.
 This change can slightly improve accuracy for things like repeating wire grid patterns.
-See Neumann Boundary Conditions.
+See Neumann Boundary Condition.

 Additional Scripting APIs: